buildsi/smeagle-demo/db/README.md

 Are those assertions correct?
 Well Smeagle isn't really done yet, so maybe not! :)
 You can see the entire logic in [run.sh](run.sh) which uses [smeagle-db](smeagle-db) (python).

+### 2. Run Manually

-Specifically, once you have some libraries and have run Smeagle on those libraries to output json, you can then run smeable-db to load and list:
+Once you have some libraries and have run Smeagle on those libraries to output json, you can then run smeable-db to load and list:

 ```bash